kevin-tofu/scikit-topt/_sources/installation.rst.txt

 ============

 sktopt is a Python package that can be installed using pip or poetry.
-It is compatible with Python 3.11 and later versions.
+It is compatible with Python 3.11 - 3.12.
 To install sktopt, follow these steps:

 **Install sktopt**:
 Open your terminal or command prompt and run one of the following commands: